Welcome to Driving with Dementia

 • That’s always been a real question.
 I’ve tried to be proactive.
 To my wife and my kids I say, I might be mad at them at the time, but I give them permission to be the ones to say - "This is enough, you won’t be able to drive anymore.

 • I think that you have to be aware, period.
 So, if you are questioning your ability, if you feel like, I can do this, but actually you can only do a little bit of it, take someone for a drive.
 Ask your family, 'Can you come to the store with me?
-I’ll drive, and tell me how I’m doing.
+I’ll drive, and you can tell me how I’m doing.

 Your doctor can help by: